MTG/dunya/README.md

     fab setupdb

 Alternatively, you may want to create a postgres dump, since the django json dump is over 500mb.
-Set up postgres as normal and run
+Set up postgres and run

     # on the server
     pg_dump -O dunya > dunya_pg.sql